da-phil/SDC-Path-Planning/README.md

 ## Implementation
 ### State machine
-A finite statemachine with transitions based on cost-functions is used to find the most convenient and safe path according to the objective of repeatedly driving around the test track without causing traffic incidents.
+A finite state machine with transitions based on cost-functions is used to find the most convenient and safe path according to the objective of repeatedly driving around the test track without causing traffic incidents.
 The way the car responds to certain situation can be configured by cost-function weights, e.g. the penalty for staying a slow lane or high accelerations or frequent lane changes.
+Having multiple trajectory variations modelled into only one state and using cost-functions as transition condition is convenient because it keeps the state machine simple and clear and makes it easy to add more cost policies, without altering the structure of the state machine.

+The following states are used:
+* go straight
+* follow vehicle
+* lane change left
+* lane change right
+Based on the current situation possible transitions to future states are activated or deactivated.
+Trajectories for all possible future states are then generated with default values which get further perturbed to add potentially more cost-efficient variations.
+Eventually these trajectories are evaluated for feasibility (no collisions, does not exceed acceleration and jerk limit, etc).
+Non-feasible trajectories are marked with a very high cost, such that only feasible trajectories are compared against each other with the "cheapest" trajectory becoming the output of the path planner.
+All trajectories are weighted according to preferences reflected in the weights.
+It was difficult to find accurate start car states (especially velocities and accelerations) for generating feasible trajectories.
+Therefore a history of previously planned car states is kept in the trajectory object within the planner for consecutive planning steps.
+Because it’s convenient path planning was done in frenet coordinates which later get converted into world X/Y coordinates by the map object.

 ### Jerk minimal trajectories
 The resulting jerk minimal trajectories are modelled using quintic (5th order) polynomials.
 Using quintic polynomials for describing sequential displacements has the advantage that by differentiating the displacement polynomial the acceleration as well as jerk are smooth and therefore don't have discontinuities across a path.
 Boundary conditions (displacement, velocity, acceleration, time-duration) for the start and end of a path are defined, such that we end up with three equations for final displacement, velocity and acceleration and three unknowns, which is a straightforward problem to solve.